-Continuing our visit in the eternal city we discovered one by one the most beautiful, known or less well-known piazzas in Rome.
-This city has so many piazzas that it is is imposible to visit all of them, smaller, larger, chic or not too, crowded or deserted.
+Continuing our visit to the eternal city we discovered one by one the most beautiful, known or less well-known piazzas in Rome.
+This city has so many piazzas that it is impossible to visit all of them, smaller, larger, chic or not too, crowded or deserted.

 Note: This article contains affiliate links marked with *.
 If you decide to buy a product or a service from those links, I will receive a small commission without you to pay anything extra.
 This way you can support the blog without any cost.
 The decision to purchase from those links is entirely yours!

 Going on the Corso del Rinascimento, from Corso Vittorio Emanuele, on the left, there are several streets leading to Piazza Navona.
 Inside the piazza, besides delicious, but sort of expensive restaurants, there are plenty of artists who exhibit their work here.

 For those who have seen the movie “Angels and Demons” with Tom Hanks, it is also known for the Fountain of the 4 rivers in its centre where the fourth cardinal is thrown.
 Of course, after watching the movie, I tried to reach all the places that appeared in it!